 Failure to yield accidents can lead to injuries such as broken bones, head and spinal cord trauma, internal organ damage, paralysis, and even death.
 When these kinds of injuries require recovery time, victims may face lost time from work.
 These accidents can also lead to vehicle and other property damage.
 In the tragic event of a loved one’s fatality, the victim’s family will face, in addition to the devastating emotional pain, many other difficulties as well.
 These may include the loss of the departed’s income as well as funeral service and burial or cremation costs.

-For a free legal consultation with a failure to yield accidents lawyer serving Hicksville, call 516-932-0400
+For a free legal consultation with a Failure to Yield Accident lawyer serving Hicksville, call 516-932-0400

 Types of Failure to Yield Accidents